jckkrr/bellingcat_hackathon_2304_submission/README.md

 ## Installation
+Access the app via your browser at https://jckkrr-bellingcat-hackathon-2304-submissio-streamlit-app-4xfjl3.streamlit.app/

-Part of my philosophy with building intelligence tools is that they are able to be used by people with few technological skills (like journalists and lawyers).
-Therefore, I make tools available vua Streamlit, which allows Python tools to be deployed online.
+Part of my philosophy with building intelligence tools is people with few technological skills (like journalists and lawyers) need to be able to use them.
+Therefore, I make my tools available via Streamlit, which allows Python scripts to be deployed online.
 It can be buggy, however.
-In ancy case, no installation is required,
+In ancy case, no installation is required.

 ## Usage